stangri/docs.openwrt.melmac.net/luci-app-advanced-reboot/README.md

 -   Xiaomi AX9000
 -   ZyXEL NBG6817

-If your device is not in the list above, however it is a [dual-firmware device](https://openwrt.org/tag/dual_firmware?do=showtag&tag=dual_firmware) and you're interested in having your device supported, please post in [OpenWrt Forum Support Thread](https://forum.openwrt.org/t/web-ui-to-reboot-to-another-partition-dual-partition-routers/3423).
+If your device is not in the list above, however it is a [dual-firmware device](https://openwrt.org/tag/dual_firmware?do=showtag&tag=dual_firmware) and you're interested in having your device supported, please refer to [How to add a new device](#how-to-add-a-new-device).

 The package in the official OpenWrt repo only supports the routers supported in the official snapshots or release builds.
 In rare cases, the package in my own private repo may support routers not yet supported in the package from the official OpenWrt repo.